 Products must be designed to withstand longer use and be easily repairable.
 This may involve using more durable materials, modular designs that allow for easy part replacement, and providing access to repair manuals and spare parts.

 Manufacturers will need to ensure full transparency about the materials used in their products.
-The DPPs and EPDs will play a crucial role in this, requiring accurate and comprehensive data collection and reporting.
+DPPs and EPDs will play a crucial role in this, requiring accurate and comprehensive data collection and reporting.
+Alignement with EN 15804+A2, similarly as in the Construction Products Regulation (CPR), is expected.

 Designing products for recyclability will become a priority.
 This includes selecting materials that can be easily separated and recycled and designing products in a way that facilitates disassembly.
 Manufacturers may also need to participate in take-back programs and other end-of-life management initiatives.